mohammad-mallaee/blogger/public/index.md

 Congratulation!
 You created your first post.
 Now it's time to configure your blog.

-Create a `config.blog.js` in your main directory and fill it with your information:
+Create a `config.blog.js` in your `settings` directory and fill it with your information:
 ```js {2,3}
 const config = {
     blog_name: 'Blogger',